mit-submit/submit-users-guide/source/storage.rst

 Users also have a larger quota in storage filesystem, under the directory ``/ceph/submit/data/user/<first letter>/<USER>`` with quota 1TB.
 SubMIT uses ceph to form the filesystem.
-The filesystem is accessible from all subMIT nodes (e.g. any node you can log in to, and any node connected via Slurm) directly via the ``/ceph`` mount.
+The filesystem is accessible from all SubMIT nodes (e.g. any node you can log in to, and any node connected via Slurm) directly via the ``/ceph`` mount.

 :red: Keep in mind that filesystem is optimized for large files, therefore it is not recommended to save large numbers of small files in the filesystem, for example, 100k+ small log files.
 This will seriously hinder the performance of the filesystem for all users.